gray pine, digger pine*

-The seeds were a major source of food to the inhabitants of areas not far from campus but the acorn and buckeye were the source of flour at the various sites actually on Stanford land.
+The seeds were a major source of food to the inhabitants of areas not far from campus but the acorn and buckeye were the source of flour at the various Native American sites actually on Stanford land.
 Although digger pine is very attractive, it has received little attention in campus planting.
-A sizable specimen 70 yards east of the corner of Museum Way and Lomita Drive is a survivor of several mentioned by George B. Culver in Stanford Illustrated Review, April 1927.
-[This tree was removed summer 2007; the sawn base is visible.]
+A sizable specimen 70 yards east of the corner of Museum Way and Lomita Drive was a survivor of several mentioned by George B. Culver in Stanford Illustrated Review, April 1927.
+It was removed summer of 2007; the sawn base is visible.
 A significant group will be found by going to the end of Lathrop Place and taking the path alongside 950 into the greenbelt, where a trail runs along Junipero Serra Boulevard between Stanford Avenue and Frenchman’s Road.
 One is south of Crothers Memorial Hall.